Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 It was announced immediately after the conclusion of the second season, but with the promise to return exactly one year after the fact, unlike its now-infamous predecessor’s development hell that lasted almost four years.
 So that was a positive point.

-I personally refrained from watching the season in its original airing, opting to binge it like I did with the second season.
+I personally refrained from watching the season in its original airing, opting to binge it as I did with the second season.
 And so twelve weeks in 2018 passed with me hearing generally positive feedback.
 But that’s when red flags were raised.

 To everyone’s surprise, Attack on Titan S3 went on to an unexpected seven-month hiatus out of nowhere.
-Wit is a talented but small studio, and so it felt (and as far as I’m aware, it was correctly assumed) that they ran into production and funding issues, coupled with lack of manpower to continue the series.
+Wit is a talented but small studio, and so it felt (and as far as I’m aware, it was correctly assumed) that they ran into production and funding issues, coupled with a lack of manpower to continue the series.

 Thankfully, however, my fears ultimately proved to be unfounded.
 I sat to watch Attack on Titan S3, and in two days, I finished the series with a shocked, pleasant expression on my face.
 Attack on Titan is back to reclaim its throne.